Lifting the Weight of Depression

 The meta-analysis study included over 2000 men and women of varying ages, who participated in one of 33 different randomized, controlled studies on depression and strength training.
 The combined results showed that regardless of whether or not an individual started out with symptoms of depression, at the conclusion of the study they were significantly less likely to be depressed when they were assigned to a strength training routine.

 Trouble concentrating, remembering details, and making decisions

 Feelings of guilt, worthlessness, and helplessness

 Insomnia, early-morning wakefulness, or sleeping too much

 Loss of interest in things once pleasurable, including sex

 Aches, pains, headaches or cramps that won't go away

 Digestive problems that don't get better, even with treatment

 Suicidal thoughts or attempts

-If you want to incorporate some strength training into your weekly routine, check out this link or this link.
+If you want to incorporate some strength training into your weekly routine, this link offers 50 excellent body weight exercises, complete with video examples, that you can do at home!
 They offer simple, easy to follow plans that use your own body weight (no gym or equipment necessary) to build muscle and reduce your chances of experiencing depression.
-You may also want to think about joining a local gym or training center, like F45.
+You may also want to think about joining a local gym or training center.